This rule sets forth the requirements for discharging an individual from the designated hospice's care and/or the hospice benefit.

-(b) No longer meets the enrollment criteria;
+(b) No longer meets the hospice enrollment or eligibility criteria;

 (d) Moves out of the service area;

 (e) Enters a facility where the designated hospice has no access and/or cannot enter to provide care;